pubnub/c-core/qt/README.md

 ## Additional defines

-With PubNub QT SDK we provided some additional defines that changes the behaviour of the SDK depending if they're enabled or not:
+With PubNub QT SDK, we provided some additional defines that change the behaviour of the SDK depending if they're enabled or not:

 |Flag|Status|Description|